CodeManMike/Factorio-Infested/Readme.md

 - At first, the factory uses traditional belts and inserters, showing progressive infestation
 - Over time, creep veins replace belts, allowing resources to flow organically
 - Tendril inserters evolve to manipulate items from the creep instead of using mechanical arms
-- Buildings slowly integrate with the creep, no longer requiring direct connections
+- Buildings slowly integrate with the creep, no longer requiring direct connections (fuctions like requester and provider chests)
 - Resources flow through the creep rather than on belts
 - Specialized structures can accelerate or direct flow within the creep
 - Resources can be stored in biological sacs

 ### Pollution Mechanics
-- Hive structures produce less pollution than their mechanical counterparts
+- Hive structures produce less pollution than their mechanical counterparts (eventually creating toxin that slowly infects biters that are further away from the base)
+- Zombify biters (biters that are further away from the base) to attract them to the base for genetic data collection
 - Creep absorbs pollution, converting it to small amounts of biomass
 - High pollution still attracts biters, which is beneficial for genetic data collection
-- Specialized structures can be evolved to process pollution more efficiently
+- Specialized structures can be evolved to process pollution more efficiently into toxin

 ### Power System Adaptation
 - Initially uses standard Factorio power generators